The 2020 Carolina Competition- Rules and Requirements

 1.0 COMPETITION ENTRY

-1.1 Forms to enter The Carolina Competition will be provided by The Carolina Competition Committee (mailed out,
+1.1 Forms to enter The Carolina Competition will be provided by The Carolina Competition Committee (available online in a

 1.2 Entry is open to any Rescue/EMS Agency (paid or volunteer, air or ground, state/local/federal) of NC or SC

 providing advanced (paramedic) level care.
 Teams must be sponsored by a pre-hospital EMS agency, and both team members

 must be from the same agency and be dressed in the same identifying uniform type.

 1.3 The Carolina Competition is a two-day event.
 The same team members will be required to compete both days.

 1.4 Entry forms for competing teams must be mailed to The Carolina Competition in order to arrive by the posted